Remarks on mean curvature flow solitons in warped products: Invariance by a -parameter group of isometries

 in particular, by

 In the case of self-shrinkers for the position vector field in $\RR^{m+1}$ we readily recover condition $(iii)$ in Remark \ref{rem_chengzhou}.
-However, the equivalence in Remark \ref{rem_chengzhou} is a specific feature of self-shrinkers in Euclidean space.
+However, the equivalence in Remark \ref{rem_chengzhou} is a specific feature of the self-shrinkers case.

 The situation for \emph{translational} solitons with Gauss map contained in a hemisphere is less rigid, since there are examples of translational solitons in $\RR^{m+1}$ that are convex, entire graphs over a totally geodesic hyperplane (cf. \cite{AWu, CSS, W}).
 However, if the image of the Gauss map is compactly contained into an open hemisphere, the immersion is still totally geodesic, see \cite{BS}.
 When the Gauss map is just contained in a closed hemisphere, then we can still obtain a rigidity theorem provided that the second fundamental form grows sufficiently fast.
 This will be investigated in Theorem \ref{B:thm:euclidtrans} below.